top of page

 Complete Fast

-This is the route many choose to go - you drink only liquids, typically water with light juices and broth as an option.
+This is the route many choose to go - only consuming liquids, typically water with light juices and broth as an option.

-It is very typical to fast a single meal, a whole day, or three days or more on your personal desires.
+It is not uncommon to fast a single meal, a whole day, or three days plus days on your personal desires.

-Before starting a fast, consider your physical health.
-If necessary, talk to your doctor, especially if you are on medication, or are unsure how fasting might affect your body.
+If necessary, talk to your doctor, especially if you are on medication or are unsure how fasting might affect your body.
+For example, instead of a cold turkey stop of caffeine on Day 1, begin reducing intake or incorporating decaf a week before.

-Fasting should never compromise your well-being, and for some, abstaining from food may not be an option.
-Remember, the heart of fasting is to draw closer to God through intentional sacrifice - explore non-food elements you can incorporate alongside your prayer time.
+Remember, the heart of fasting is to draw closer to God through intentional sacrifice - consider what tangible actions and elements you can incorporate alongside your focused prayer.
+God bless you.

 Caffeine